-You can find papaya everywhere in local markets, supermarkets and street stalls.
+You can find papaya fruits everywhere in local markets, supermarkets and street stalls.

 When you choose papaya to buy make sure that its skin colour developed to yellow with a tinge of orange and soft to touch, then you know it’s fully ripened.